OSOceanAcoustics/echopype/docs/source/index.md

 Simrad EK60 and EK80 echosounders.

+We also thank funding support from the National Science Foundation,
+NOAA Ocean Exploration,
+NOAA Fisheries,
-We also thank funding support from the National Science Foundation and NOAA Ocean Exploration, and software engineering support from the University of Washington Scientific Software Engineering Center (SSEC), as part of the Schmidt Futures Virtual Institute for Scientific Software (VISS) in 2023.
+and software engineering support from the University of Washington Scientific Software Engineering Center (SSEC), as part of the Schmidt Futures Virtual Institute for Scientific Software (VISS) in 2023.